Walleye fishing report for Lake of the Woods

 Cold fronts have constantly put the fish on the mud, deep in the weeds,

 or on inside turns of points.
-It's amazing how location can change from
+It's amazing how location can change

 one day to the next.